-8 The Agency will allow the site to self-restore to its natural state and only at the Agency-Biologist's recommendation restore and/or enhance specific areas as needed.
+&lt;sup>5 The trail system will utilize the existing access roads onsite, no additional design or grading anticipated.
+The Agency will allow the site to self-restore to its natural state and only at the Agency-Biologist's recommendation restore and/or enhance specific areas as needed.

-Figure 1: Activities Implementation Plan

-Photo Number Corresponds to the Activity Number in Table 1
+Figure 1: Activities Implementation Schedule \Photo Number corresponds to the Activity Number in Table 1